cmer/lg-tv-control-macos/README.md

 This script uses Hammerspoon to detect system events such as power off, sleep, and wake.

+It makes use of [`bscpylgtv`](https://github.com/chros73/bscpylgtv) to control the TV set.
+It is included in this repository for Apple Silicon but can easily be compiled for Intel if desired.

 ## Pro-tip

 For the best result, make sure you configure your TV for PC use.
 [This video](https://youtu.be/zv-2yP7Rumo?si=vlrtGhWwUl8aSjnt) is a great place to start.